MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

 - **Use of just-in-time group member assignment:** You can use [Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management/pim-configure) to allow time-boxed, just-in-time, access to a group.
 This service can be helpful when users require temporary access.
 PIM is also helpful for Power BI administrators who need occasional access.

 > [!TIP]
-> Groups that currently exist and that are based on the organizational chart don't always work well for Power BI purposes.
+> Existing groups that are based on the organizational chart don't always work well for Power BI purposes.
 Use existing groups when they meet your needs.
 However, be prepared to create Power BI-specific groups when the need arises.

 :::image type="icon" source="media/common/checklist.png" border="false":::

 **Checklist** - When creating your strategy for how to use groups, key decisions and actions include:

 > [!div class="checklist"]
-> - **Decide on the strategy for use of groups:** Determine the use cases and purposes you'll need to use groups.
+> - **Decide on the strategy for the use of groups:** Determine the use cases and purposes you'll need to use groups.
 Be specific about when security may be applied by using user accounts versus when a group is required or preferred.
 > - **Create a naming convention for Power BI-specific groups:** Ensure that a consistent naming convention is in use for groups that will support Power BI communication, features, administration, or security.
 > - **Decide who is allowed to create groups:** Clarify whether all group creation is required to go through IT.
 Or whether certain individuals (like satellite members of the COE) can be granted permission to create groups for their business unit.
-> - **Create a process for how to request a new group:** Create a form for users to request the creation a new group.
+> - **Create a process for how to request a new group:** Create a form for users to request the creation of a new group.
 Ensure that there's a process in place to respond quickly to new requests.
 Bear in mind that if requests are delayed, users might be tempted to start assigning permissions to individuals accounts.
 > - **Decide when decentralized group management is allowed:** For groups that apply to a specific team, decide when it's acceptable for a group owner (outside of IT) to manage members in the group.
 > - **Decide whether just-in-time group membership will be used:** Determine whether Privileged Identity Management will be useful.
 If so, determine which groups it can be used for (such as the Power BI administrator group).
 > - **Review which groups currently exist:** Determine which existing groups can be used, and which groups need to be created.
 > - **Review each tenant setting:** For each tenant setting, determine whether it'll be allowed or disallowed for a specific set of users.
 Determine whether a new group needs to be created to set up the tenant setting.
 > - **Create and publish guidance for users about groups:** Include documentation for content creators that includes requirements, or preferences, for using groups.
 Ensure that they know what to ask for when they request a new group.
-Publish the information to your centralized portal and training materials.
+Publish this information to your centralized portal and training materials.

 ## Next steps